 Trauma scholar Bessel van der Kolk articulates that trauma represents far more than a discrete event from the past; it is an enduring imprint on mind, brain, and body that continues shaping how we navigate the present (2014, p.
 21).

-Keywords: childhood hypervigilance, trauma, nervous system, body memory, fear, safety, somatic experience, scholarly personal narrative, vignette
+Keywords: childhood hypervigilance, trauma, nervous system, body memory, fear, safety, body-based experience, scholarly personal narrative, vignette

 States of Being Rather Than Events